-Dogs are particularly susceptible to aflatoxins, tolerating less than 50 parts per billion before symptoms of aflatoxin poisoning starts (3).
+Dogs are particularly susceptible to aflatoxins, tolerating less than 50 parts per billion before symptoms of aflatoxin poisoning start (3).
 This makes dogs at least four times more susceptible than pigs and more than six times more susceptible than cattle.

 Once eaten, the aflatoxin is absorbed into the bloodstream and makes its way to the liver, where it is transformed to an epoxide that binds to DNA (4).
 This not only damages the liver, but tiny, non-fatal doses over a long period can cause growth problems, immunosuppression, and cancer (3).
-A recent study found a link between low-level aflatoxin exposure and mammary (breast) cancer in dogs (5).
+A recent study found a correlation between low-level aflatoxin exposure and mammary (breast) cancer in dogs (5).